Essential guide to setting up an office

 • It should usually be possible to use part of your home as an office without incurring tax liabilities.

-• You should check that working from or running your business from home does not invalidate your home insurance.
+• You should check that working from or running your business from home does not invalidate your home insurance or the terms of your mortgage or rental agreement.

 Will it provide the right working environment?

-• It can be difficult to discipline yourself to be productive.
+• It can be difficult to discipline yourself.

 • Take yourself seriously.
 Even if you work only a few hours a week, remember you are running a business.